AAC for adult patients

 Speech functions may not disappear completely but can be disrupted by stroke and brain injury.
 This may make the person with the ability to think but may not speak coherently.
 For instance, people with apraxia or dysarthria may not speak clearly.
 AAC is a great option to help the person to speak clearly.

-Loss of speech is devastating; the ability to express your thoughts, making decisions, and asking questions are unimaginable.
+Loss of speech is devastating; the ability to express your thoughts, make decisions, and ask questions is unimaginable.
 Nevertheless, this does not mean the end.
-So-Cal Speech therapy is a reliable resource of trained speech-language pathologists that will help you communicate with your family and friends.
+Speak Live Play is a reliable resource of trained speech-language pathologists who will help you communicate with your family and friends.
 Patients suffering from speech and swallowing problems require specialized attention.
-As such, with intensively trained therapists who are experienced with AAC at your disposal, the Speak live play is capable of handling all your Speech disorders.
+With intensively trained therapists experienced with AAC at your disposal, Speak Live Play is capable of handling all your speech disorders.
 Contact us today and let us be a part of your recovery!

 Sources